SHiCC-Lab/paper-repos-pub/README.md

 # paper-repos-pub
-Repository holding public code and/or data for published papers coming out of the SHiCC Lab
+Repository holding public code and/or data for published papers coming out of the THiCC Lab